-(11.3) For each amphibious formation and amphibious combat unit 6 permanently located in the zone of application down to and including brigade/regiment or equivalent level, the information will include the items as set out above.
+(11.4) For each amphibious formation and amphibious combat unit(6) permanently located in the zone of application down to and including brigade/regiment or equivalent level, the information will include the items as set out above.

-(11.4) 3.
-For each air formation and air combat unit 7 of the air forces, air defence aviation and of naval aviation permanently based on land down to and including wing/air regiment or equivalent level the information will include:
+(11.5) 3.
+For each air formation and air combat unit(7) of the air forces, air defence aviation and of naval aviation permanently based on land down to and including wing/air regiment or equivalent level the information will include:

-(11.4.1) - the designation and subordination;
+(11.5.1) - the designation and subordination;

-(11.4.2) - the normal peacetime location of the headquarters indicated by exact geographic terms and/or coordinates;
+(11.5.2) -the normal peacetime location of the headquarters indicated by exact geographic terms and/or coordinates;

-(11.4.3) - the normal peacetime location of the unit indicated by the air base or military airfield on which the unit is based, specifying:
+(11.5.3) -the normal peacetime location of the unit indicated by the air base or military airfield on which the unit is based, specifying:

-(11.4.3.1) - the designation or, if applicable, name of the air base or military airfield and organic to the formation or unit.
+(11.5.3.1) -the designation or, if applicable, name of the air base or military airfield and

-(11.4.3.2) - its location indicated by exact geographic terms and/or co-ordinates;
+(11.5.3.2) -its location indicated by exact geographic terms and/or co-ordinates;